szabolcsdombi/zengl/docs/index.rst

 Context
 -------

-.. py:method:: zengl.context(loader: ContextLoader) -> Context
+.. py:method:: zengl.context() -> Context

 All interactions with OpenGL are done by a Context object.
-There should be a single Context created per application.
-A Context is created with the help of a context loader.
-A context loader is an object implementing the load method to resolve OpenGL functions by name.
-This enables zengl to be entirely platform-independent.
+Only the first call to this method creates a new context.
+Multiple calls return the previously created context.

 .. py:method:: zengl.loader(headless: bool = False) -> ContextLoader

 This method provides a default context loader.
-It requires `glcontext` to be installed.
+Headless contexts require `glcontext` to be installed.
-ZenGL does not implement OpenGL function loading. glcontext is used when no alternatives are provided.

 .. note::

     Implementing a context loader enables zengl to run in custom environments.
     ZenGL uses a subset of the OpenGL 3.3 core, the list of methods can be found in the project source.
+    The implementation takes into account the OpenGL ES compatibility and can also work with a WebGL2 backend.

+.. py:method:: zengl.init(loader: ContextLoader)

+Initialize the OpenGL bindings.
+This method is automatically called by :py:meth:`zengl.context`.

 **Context for a window**